-The Head of Third Country Branch function is responsible for the Other Information.
+The CEO is responsible for the Other Information.

 Our opinion on the relevant elements of the Solvency and Financial Condition Report does not cover the Other Information and, we do not express an audit opinion or any form of assurance conclusion thereon.